 The path was initially developed for the Association of British Counties by WildþingUK, but a great deal of work was put in long before by members of the Friends of the Hertfordshire Way to develop their eponymous path, several sections of which now form part also of the Hertfordshire Border Path.

-There may be further refinements as I finish the ‘Herts Embraced’ walk and see what paths are actually walkable.
-The two miles along the A505 towards Royston, which I did walk, will be shifted too as this should not be walked.
+I have made refinements as I have walked the ‘Herts Embraced’ walk and seen what paths are actually walkable.
+The two miles along the A505 towards Royston, which I did walk, have been shifted too (following my observations on the original walk.

 The route spreads over a wide are and a series of maps is needed to complete it.
 It might be done with standard Landranger maps, though the additional detail of an Explorer map can be very helpful.